Dranemo/PokemonASCII/README.md

 * Crash when trying to use an item without having a Pokemon.
 * Display issues during battles with everything shifting.
 * Bug that freezes the program when the player pushes the NPC on Route 1 against the wall because the NPC's movement function lacks a check if there is an obstacle.
+* Crash in windows 11 if there isnt enough space to show everything.